flashbots/builder-playground/README.md

 - `--log-level` (string): Log level to use (debug, info, warn, error, fatal).
 Defaults to `info`.
 - `--labels` (key=val): Custom labels to apply to your deployment.
 - `--disable-logs` (bool): Disable the logs for the services.
 Defaults to `false`.
-- `--prefunded-account` (string, repeated): Fund in L1 genesis this account in addition to static prefunded accounts, the input should the account's private key in hexadecimal format with 0x
+- `--prefunded-account` (string, repeated): Fund this account in addition to static prefunded accounts, the input should the account's private key in hexadecimal format prefixed with 0x, the account is added to L1 and to L2 (if present).
 - `--contender` (bool): Enable [contender](https://github.com/flashbots/contender) spammer.
 Required to use other contender flags.
   - `--contender.arg` (string): Pass custom args to the contender CLI.
   Example: `--contender.arg "--tpb 20"`